intel/ai-reference-models/benchmarks/image_recognition/tensorflow/mobilenet_v1/README.md

          --data-location /dataset/Imagenet_Validation \
          --checkpoint /home/<user>/mobilenet_v1_fp32_pretrained_model
      ```
-    * Run benchmarking for throughput (with `--batch-size 100` and `--checkpoint` with a path to the checkpoint file directory):
+    * Run benchmarking for throughput (with `--batch-size 100`,
+      `--checkpoint` with a path to the checkpoint file directory, and
+      the `--data-location` is optional):
       ```
       python launch_benchmark.py \
          --precision fp32 \